poonia80ravi/fcapture/README.md

 Capture the network traffic to file in android

 # Installation
-install the dependencies from the requirements.txt file pip3 install -r requirements.txt
+Install the dependencies from the requirements.txt file.

+pip3 install -r requirements.txt

 # Rename Certificate